 The School continues to go from strength to strength as illustrated by the website.
 When the WSA Alumni was launched in 1998, to celebrate the 75th Anniversary, for purely practical reasons it was decided to restrict the initial Alumni invitations to those who graduated in the past 25 years.
 Even this limited exercise produced some 900 names, but with a response of just over 50% which is exceptional.
 This has now grown to 1350 names, with contacts in every continent.
-The current chairman of the alumni is Professor C. Malcolm Parry who will be at the helm of the organization, and steering it into the next phase of its development.
+The current chairman of the alumni is Professor C. Malcolm Parry who will be at the helm of the organisation, and steering it into the next phase of its development.

 Why join the WSA Alumni?